Steve Vagedes

 Steve Vagedes is a retired professional football player that played in the Arena Football League and was a multiple time college football All-American.

-High school career
+Early life

 He played for Coldwater High School (Coldwater, Ohio) where he was 2nd-team all-Ohio at offensive end.

 College career

 Vagedes played for Ohio Northern University where he was a multiple time All-American at both punter and wide receiver.
 In 1998, he was Ohio Athletic Conference receiver of the year.
 During the 1999 season he led the nation (Division III) in punting with 46 punts in 13 games for an average of 45.7 yards.
 He also played in the 1999 Aztec Bowl all-star game.

 National Football League career

 During the 2000 season he was part of the Atlanta Falcons practice squad.
 He spent parts of the 2001 season with the Green Bay Packers and Philadelphia Eagles.
 He spent part of the 2002 season with the Oakland Raiders.